20 lbs | Dimensions:

 Not dual firmness

-There is a noticable natural wool odor from this mattress, particularly in humid climates.
+There is a noticable natural wool odor when you open this mattress, that can be particularly strong in humid climates.
 According to My Green Mattress, the smell originates from the natural wool, so the company changed its wool supplier in December 2016 to attempt to remedy the issue.
 The new all-natural wool is washed in a GOTS compliant organic detergent to help decrease the natural smell.
-Some noses are more sensitive than others, and while non-toxic, if you still detect an odor, My Green Mattress suggests hanging the mattress uncovered in the sun for 1 to 2 days to help neutralize it.
+While non-toxic, if you still detect an odor, My Green Mattress suggests hanging the mattress uncovered in the sun for 1 to 2 days to help neutralize it.
 The Emily Natural has no integrated waterproofing, so we recommend using a waterproof pad like the Naturepedic Organic Waterproof Fitted Crib Pad to keep your mattress clean.

 9 lbs | Dimensions: